Beef Wellington

 - Preheat the oven to 425 degrees F.

 - On a floured surface, roll the puff pastry thinly enough so it can wrap around all of the beef, about 1/8 to 1/4 inch thick.
 Remove the beef from the plastic wrap, then set the beef in the center of the puff pastry, and roll it tightly in the puff pastry.
 Crimp the edges, using egg wash to help you seal the edges and sides.
 Place the beef seam side down onto a sheet pan.
 Brush the entire pastry with the egg wash, then cut Xs on top to let the steam escape while cooking.
-Bake for 25 to 30 minutes until the beef measures at 125 degrees F with a thermometer, and the puff pastry is golden brown.
+Bake for 25 to 35 minutes* until the beef measures 125F with a thermometer, and the puff pastry is golden brown.
 Remove from the oven and place the beef on a wire rack to rest for at least 10 minutes while you make the sauce.

-- For the Sauce: Add butter to the pan you seared the beef in, and set over medium heat.
+- For the Beef Wellington Sauce: Add butter to the pan you seared the beef in, and set over medium heat.
 Add the onion, garlic, and thyme, and saute for 5 minutes to impart the flavors.
 Remove the pan from the heat, add the brandy, then if you’re using a gas stove, light the brandy to burn the alcohol off.
 If you have an electric stove, you can skip that step.
 After the flame has died down, return the pan to the heat and add the beef stock.
 Turn the heat to high and reduce the liquid by half.
 Add the cream and mustard, then strain the sauce to remove the solids.

 - Slice the beef wellington into thick slices, about 2 inches wide, and serve with the sauce.
 Enjoy!